-You may already know that sphynx need to be washed at least once a week, as they get very oily and dirty, but it mainly depends on your pet, as some get filthy more quickly than others, but if you want to be able to sleep with your kitten, and pet him/her, then he/she needs to be washed 2-3 times a week in order to keep the skin clean, or else it will look grimy and feel like it too.
+You may already know that sphynx need to be washed at least once a week, as they get very oily and dirty, but it mainly depends on your pet, as some get filthy more quickly than others, but if you want to be able to sleep with your kitten, and pet him/her, then he/she needs to be washed about 2 times a week in order to keep the skin clean, or else it will look grimy and feel like it too.
 I wash my sphynx in the sink, and use very warm water to wash and rinse them.
 I recommend "Johnson's Baby Shampoo," as it is very gentle on the skin, and doesn't irritate it as much as other shampoos might.
 "Mane 'n Tail Shampoo" is also very good, which you can buy at the pet section of any grocery store.
 This is enough to maintain the skin's health, although some people do deal with dry skin.
-If your kitty does ever have dry skin, some coconut oil will help keep it moisturized, and it isn't harmful either.
-Sphynx can sometimes be allergic to fleece.
+If your kitty does ever have dry skin, some coconut oil will help keep it moisturized, and it isn't harmful either. if you take your sphynx out in the sun, you do not need to put on sunblock, but you do want to avoid direct sunlight.
+Put a cotton shirt on him/her.
+Sphynx can also sometimes be allergic to fleece.
 If you ever notice a rash appear on your kitten's back or even face after contact with a blanket or sweater, that is a fleece allergy and you will want to find an alternative material.
 You'll want to wash your kitty well with water after fleece contact to get rid of any small particles left behind on the skin.

 Cleaning ears is very important, and should be done once a week, or else too much oil and dirt build-up will induce ear infections, and other problems.
 I use q-tips dipped in "Zymox Ear Cleanser" to easily wipe away all the dirt, which can be bought on Amazon.
-Just use the q-tips and clean out all of the visibly dirty areas, carefully.
-Water works instead, too.
+Just use the q- tips and clean out all of the visibly dirty areas, carefully.
+Water with soap works instead, too.
 After a bath is the perfect time for ear cleaning, as the inside of the ears are moist and easy to clean.

 Clipping nails is also important to do, and trimming them once a week is about how often it should be done.
-I find that using plain scissors is the easiest method, as long as you don't cut past the quick (the pinkest part, where the blood vessels are).
+I find that using plain scissors is the easiest and sturdiest method, as long as you don't cut past the quick (the pinkest part, where the blood vessels are).
 You'll also find that a lot of dirt builds up between the claws and cat pads, and you can use a towel to clean between each pad.
 If your pet scratches a lot, a great way to handle that is by getting nail caps!
 You can buy a pack of 100 or even 140 on Amazon- in various colors.
 They glue on and last for a couple of weeks.
 You'll want a size small.